“Believe and be saved” ~Jesus (Mk 16:16, Luk 8:12)

 The idea of universal inclusion comes in several shapes and sizes and it has been around for some time.
 The Mormons, for instance, hold to a doctrine of inclusion, but not all inclusionists are Mormon.
 Some inclusionists believe in the resurrection; others do not.
 But all inclusionists, by definition, agree that…

-Jesus died not as one of us but as all of us and as a result everyone is as righteous and holy is he is.
+Jesus died and rose again not as one of us but as all of us and as a result everyone is as righteous and holy is he is.
 Everyone – whether they believe it or not – is included in Christ and is now saved and seated at the right hand of God.

 You may ask, “Isn’t this universalism?”

-For my money, this is back to front.
+This is back to front.
 When it comes to the kingdom, you’re out until you’re in and then you’re in for good.
 God doesn’t kick his kids out of the family.

 Junk food at the table of abundance